smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

 ## Introduction

-This proposal is about adding new parameters in ini file for configuration time to stopping SDL process after receiving Ignition off signal.
+To prevent missing logs in SDL shutdown add Additional ini file options:
-And configuring option if SDL should write all logs to the file system before shutdown.
+ - Write all logs to file system before shutdown
+ - Maximum time of sdl shutting down

 ## Motivation

-In debug mode SDL produce a lot of logs.
+In debug mode SDL produce a lot of logs in is asynchronous mode.
-Logging is asynchronous not to reduce efficiency of SDL business logic.
-In some use cases (like video streaming orbit Put file) SDL produce more logs than it can write to file system.
+In some use cases (like video streaming or big Put file) SDL produce a lot of logs.
 SDL collect this logs in queue and write to file system in separate thread.
+Writing to file system may requir big amount of time.

-After receiving IGNITION_OFF signal currently SDL drop all logs that was not written yet.
+In current implementation after receiving IGNITION_OFF signal SDL drop all logs that was not written yet.
-Such behavior prevents analyzing of SDL issues that found by ATF script by SDL logs, and requires adding additional timeouts in test scripts before SDL shutdown.
+Such behavior sometimes prevents analyzing of SDL issues that found by ATF script, and requires adding additional timeouts in test scripts before SDL shutdown.

 This is example of sequence in script: